Sky Studio Design

 The original camera track proposal… the lines in red indicate existing keylights that would be blocked

 Refurbishment about to start.
-Note total lack of any house lighting.
+Note the total lack of any house lighting.

 Sky Studios Cafe

-A Fixed installation of trussing and lights in a public space (in-house coffee shop), originally intended for use for just one hour a week and so very lightly provisioned; this rapidly ended-up being used by up to 3 different productions a day - until the novelty wore-off after a year…and the space was then then only used a handful of times again!
+A Fixed installation of trussing and lights in a public space (in-house coffee shop), originally intended for use for just one hour a week and so very lightly provisioned; this rapidly ended-up being used by up to 3 different productions a day…until the novelty wore-off after a year, whereupon the space was then only used as studio a bare handful of times ever again!

 –> FIND PICTURES <–